hemidactylus/ubq2/README.md

     A weekly archiving of such events...?
 Or a separate DB from the start (perhaps better)

+Requests from within the code in the page automatically inherit auth data (session cookies)

 Associated endpoints & flow:
     a number-stat page where one selects between: